 Once you’ve decided to form an LLC, you’ve taken a giant step towards taking control of your business future, so congratulations!

 If you don’t use an LLC formation service (which can charge fees as low as $0 plus state filing fees), these are the steps you’ll need to complete to form an LLC in Texas.

 - Choose your registered agent

 - Sign and file your Articles of Organization

-When confronted with all of the form filing, applications, red tape and legal jargon associated with LLC formation in Texas, it’s pretty easy to feel overwhelmed, but if you keep going and push through it there’s no greater feeling than the sense of achievement and accomplishment that comes from forming an LLC on your own without the assistance of an LLC formation service, so it’s worth all of the work and trouble!
+When confronted with all the form filing, applications, red tape, and legal jargon associated with LLC formation in Texas, it’s pretty easy to feel overwhelmed, but if you keep going and push through it there’s no greater feeling than the sense of achievement and accomplishment that comes from forming an LLC on your own without the assistance of an LLC formation service.
+So it’s worth the work and trouble!